 “They’re…they’re…” Moretti trailed off.

 The dispatcher (a no-nonsense woman named Sally Lemons who’d been on the job for over fifteen years) snapped, “Maintain your comms etiquette, 597.
 We’ve already heard the on-site reports: giant wasp-creature, a flying car with exotic weapons…”

 “No, I know,” Moretti whispered.
 “That’s not it.
 They’re…they’re…”

 There was a long pause on the other end.

 Then: “You mean they’re airborne, right?”
 Sally’s voice took on a hesitant tone.
-She knew that Moretti was an old-school hardcase.
-He wasn’t someone who dawdled or froze.
+She knew Moretti was an old-school hardcase; he wasn’t someone who dawdled or froze.

 “They’re teleporting,” Moretti repeated.
-He only knew that word because he’d overheard it from a nerdier officer named Pebble, a guy he made fun of for watching SyFy instead of ESPN.
+He only knew that word because he’d overheard it from a nerdy officer named Pebble, a guy he made fun of for watching SyFy instead of ESPN.

 “What do you mean, ‘telepo—’ ”

-Moretti spoke with conviction and anger: “They’re flying through other dimensions!”
-The wasp-thing and its pursuer were blinking across the horizon in quick-flashing winks, leaving phantom duplicates trailing behind them.
-Moretti was unaware that he’d reiterated the cop from Batman Begins, the guy who’d frustratedly exclaimed, “He’s flying on rooftops!” while chasing the Bat Mobile across Gotham.
+Moretti spoke with conviction and anger: “Dispatch, they’re blinking in and out of existence—they’re fucking flying through time and space!”
+The wasp-thing and its pursuer were traversing the horizon in quick-flashing winks, leaving phantom duplicates trailing behind them.
+(Hensley suddenly realized that Moretti had reiterated the cop from Batman Begins, the guy who’d frustratedly exclaimed, “He’s flying on rooftops!” while chasing the Bat Mobile across Gotham.)

 And he would have laughed his ass off.